othim/nn_mwpc/README.md

 et al. (1978).

-The method `get_M_matrix_T(...)` in `src/cpp_src/scattering.h` will compute elements of the above defined $M$-matrix.
+The method `get_M_matrix_T(...)` in `src/cpp_src/scattering.h` will compute elements of the above-defined $M$-matrix.
 This is then used in the other methods in `scattering.h` to further compute observables.

 # Compiling the Code